cylammarco/ASPIRED/README.md

 We are to cover as many use cases as possible.
 If you would like to apply some reduction techniques that we have overseen, please use the [issue tracker](https://github.com/cylammarco/ASPIRED/issues) to request new features.
 The following is the list of scenarios that we can handle:

 ### Image
-1. Dataset with light frame and any combination (including none) of dark(s), bias(s) and flat(s) frames.
+0. [x] Dataset with light frame and any combination (including none) of dark(s), bias(s) and flat(s) frames.

 ### Spectrum - full reduction
-2. Dataset with science and standard field-flattened images and the respective arc image.
+1. [x] Dataset with science and standard field-flattened images and the respective arc image.

-### Spectrum - ADU spectrum extraction only
+### Spectrum - ADU spectrum extraction only (No flux calibration)
-3. Dataset with science field-flattened image only.
+2. [x] Dataset with science field-flattened image and the arc image only.

-### Spectrum - wavelength calibration only
+### Spectrum - wavelength calibration only (Pre wavelength-calibrated)
-4. Dataset with science field-flattened image and the arc image only.
+3. [x] Dataset with science and standard field-flattened images only.

 ### Spectrum - other cases for full or partial reduction
+4. [x] User supplied trace(s) for light spectrum extraction (only to extract ADU/s of the spectra).
-5. User supplied trace(s).
+5. [x] User supplied trace(s) for arc extraction (only to get wavelength calibration polynomial).
-6. [Enhancement required] User supplied wavelength calibration polynomial coefficients.
+6. [x] User supplied wavelength calibration polynomial coefficients.
-7. [Not started] User supplied line list.
+7. [ ] User supplied line list.
+[Pending on the next RASCAL release]
-8. [Not started] User supplied pixel-to-wavelength mapping (not fitted).
+8. [ ] User supplied pixel-to-wavelength mapping (not fitted).
+[Pending on the next RASCAL release]
-9. User supplied sensitivity curve (wavelength).
+9. [x] User supplied sensitivity curve.
-10. User supplied wavelength calibrated standard.
+10. [x] User supplied wavelength calibrated standard.
-11. Flux calibration for user supplied wavelength calibrated science and standard spectra.
+11. [x] Flux calibration for user supplied wavelength calibrated science and standard 1D spectra.

 ### Output
-12. Save diagnostic plots in [these formats](https://plotly.com/python/renderers/#setting-the-default-renderer).
+11. [x] Save diagnostic plots in [these formats](https://plotly.com/python/renderers/#setting-the-default-renderer).
-13. [Enhancement required]Save data in FITS or ascii.
+12. [ ] Save data in FITS (with header information) or ascii (csv).

 ## Dependencies
 * python >= 3.6